-Cale strongly recommend the following conditions and settings to be considered when planning and installing solar operated CWT Compact terminals.
+Cale strongly recommend the following conditions and settings to be taken into account when planning and installing solar operated CWT Compact terminals.
 Deviations from the guidelines will result in lower efficiency from the solar panel which may lead to operational issues depending on location, configuration, maintenance and usage frequency.